sjhobson/JXmodem/README.md

 String inFilename = "path/to/newFile.xyz";
 boolean receiveSuccess = xm.receiveFile(inFilename); // returns true if the file was received and saved successfully
 ```

+## Still to do

+The following is a list of improvements still needed:

+* Clean up debugging printouts
+* Generate Javadoc
+* Provide JAR files
+* Upload to Maven Central repository